JadeHe233/PatternAnalysis-2025/recognition/prostate_UNet3D_Qilin_He_48018155/README.md

   <img src="Figures/3dunet_arch.png" width="700"/>
   <br><em>Figure 1: 3D U-Net Architecture</em>
 </p>
 Similar to the structure of the 2D U-Net, The 3D U-Net is also a convolutional autoencoder that replaces all the 2D operations with 3D convolutions, so the volumetric medical data can be processed by voxels instead of pixels of independent 2D slices.
 Figure 1 shows the architecture of the 3D U-Net suggested by Çiçek et al. (2016).
 In the contraction path, each level consists of two sets of a 3x3x3 convolution followed by a batch normalisation (BN) and a rectified linear unit (ReLu), then a max pooling layer of 2x2x2 with a stride of 2 to extract feature information and reduce the spatial resolution.
 Since the architecture is symmetric, the expansion path mirrors the structure of the contraction path.
 Each level starts with a 2x2x2 transpose convolution to recover the spatial resolution, followed by two sets of a 3x3x3 convolution, a BN and a ReLu.
 This helps to segment the locations of objects in the data.
 Additionally, each level has a skip path that concatenates the encoder with its corresponding decoder to pass the high-resolution spatial information that is lost through down-sampling.
 Finally, a 1x1x1 convolution is used to reduce the output channels to the number of labels - 3 in Figure 1.
 For this architecture, the weighted softmax loss function is used.
 It allows the network to train on sparse annotations.
-By setting the weight of unlabeled voxel to 0, the model can only learn from the labelled voxels to generalise the whole volume (Çiçek et al, 2016).
+By setting the weight of unlabeled voxel to 0, the model can only learn from the labelled voxels to generalise the whole volume (Çiçek et al, 2016).<br><br>

+**NOTE**: The 3D U-Net implemented in this project does not strictly follow the architecture proposed by Çiçek et al. (2016).
+The model had to be simplified due to the limited computational resources.
+See the [model definition](#model-definition) section for more details.

 ## Data Loading and Preprocessing
 The MRI and label data are stored separately in the format of 3D Nifti files.
 The [Prostate 3D data set](https://data.csiro.au/collection/csiro:51392v2?redirected=true) consists of 211 3D MRI data for 38 patients, where each volume is 256x256x128 voxels.
 However, to prevent CUDA out-of-memory issues, the MRIs and labels have been cropped in to 128x128x64 voxels for each volume, which is only 1/8 of the original volume.